Planning Your Palo Alto MVE Deployment

 The instance size determines the MVE capabilities, such as how many concurrent connections it can support.
 The MVE instances are consolidated into these sizes:

-These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items:

 Any increase on the network data stream load can degrade performance.
 For example, establishing secure tunnels with IPsec, adding traffic path steering, or using deep packet inspection (DPI) can impact the maximum throughput speed.